askonomm/flatmatter/README.md

 # FlatMatter

 A YAML-like data serialization language with support for functions.
+FlatMatter is considered feature-complete and is intentionally kept simple.
+Bug fixes and performance improvements are still made, of course.

 Example FlatMatter: